tomastraini/CRUD-VB.Net/README.md

 - Locations
 - Provinces
 - Users (Has permission system)
-#This system was specially designed for selling stores, and counts with sales reports and historic sales made with exact date.
+<br />This system was specially designed for selling stores, and counts with sales reports and historic sales made with exact date.